phatina/python-lmiwbem/doc/src/usage.rst

 Connecting to CIMOM
 -------------------

-This section describes and demonstrates, how to create a connection object, through which all the CIM operations are performed.
+This section describes and demonstrates how to create a connection object, through which all the CIM operations are performed.

 There are 3 means, how to create and use the connection object: